How do you save more money? I’ve compiled 175 frugal living tips to help.

 90. A frugal living tip if you’re renting or looking to buy.
 Find a place that costs less than you can afford to pay.

 91. Sell your car and purchase a good, reliable used car.
 Shop around for the best price and lowest miles.
-If you get a tax refund, this is a nice time to purchase a used car without a loan.
+If you get a tax refund, purchasing a used car without a loan is a nice time.

 92. Consider having only one car.
 Consider the cost of having two cars and whether it’s worth the inconvenience.